 - Use encryption tool;

 - Use endpoint protection (i.e., antivirus software);

 - Turn on firewall;

 - Use strong passwords;

-- Secure it physically;

-- Keep a watchful eye.

 This is a controlled document for internal use only.
 Any document appearing in paper hard copy form are not controlled and should be verified with the electronic file version prior to use.